Museum of Sacred, Magical and Medicinal Plants

 The Museum of Sacred, Magical and Medicinal Plants was a privately owned museum located in Cusco, Peru.
 The Museum was established in 2011 as a non-profit organization.
 The mission of the Museum was to contribute to the conservation of the vegetal wealth of the Amazon rainforest and the Andes of South America, in particular those plants that contribute to human well-being, and the associated indigenous traditional knowledge on the medicinal, ritual and shamanic use of plant resources.

-According to Fodors, "It's a great opportunity to get a more thorough understanding about plants that were, and still are, a vital part of the indigenous cultures of Peru."
-TripAdvisor says "is a museum to learn about all the Andean plants and their use."

 The museum closed in June 2014.

 Exhibitions

 Permanent exhibits

 The Museum had several permanent exhibitions in 9 exhibition halls, 5 of which are dedicated to the following plants: